ManvikPasula/ExerciseClassification-MGAP/README.md

 # ExerciseClassification-MGAP
 The code repository for "Video-based Exercise Classification and Activated Muscle Group Prediction with Hybrid X3D-SlowFast Network".

-The code is presented in the Jupyter Notebook format and was implemented in Google Colab.
-Further information is found in the notebook files.

-The main guides used are PyTorchVideo and PyTorch Lightning.
-These packages are also used in the implementation.

 **Abstract**
 This paper introduces a simple yet effective strategy for exercise classification and muscle group activation prediction (MGAP).
 These tasks have significant implications for personal fitness, facilitating more affordable, accessible, safer, and simpler